AmpersandTarski/documentation/prototypes/extensions/execengine.md

 Here are some tips.
 1. Most (all?) predefined functions check for a valid number of arguments.
 If the error message relates to the number of arguments,
     1. you have missed out on a `;`.
 The function `NewStruct` is well-known to produce this error, because of the wealth of arguments allowed.
 Learning and maintaining a strict discipline regarding how you write such (e.g. `NewStruct`) statements is a big help in preventing this error from occurring.
     2. you may have to many `;`s.
 Of course, you may just mistakenly having written too many `;`s.
 Another, less known cause is where a violation occurs on an atom that happens to be a text containing one or more `;` characters.
-This will cause the Exec-Engine to interpret the text as multiple arguments, which (usually) results in an illegal number of arguments error.
+This will cause the ExecEngine to interpret the text as multiple arguments, which (usually) results in an illegal number of arguments error.
 The cure is to use the `_;` separator rather than the `;` separator (see the appropriate section above).
 2. Most (all?) predefined functions that have arguments to specify a relation definition, will check (at run-time) whether or not this relation is actually defined (at define-time).
 Misspellings in relation or concept names (e.g. capitalizations) often cause this error.
+3. You should specify a relation just with its name, e.g. `project` (not: `project[Assignment*Project]`).
+The reason for this is that it (currently) is the ExecEngine itself that parses the violation string (rather than the Ampersand compiler).
+This very simple parser does not handle `[Assignment*Project]`-like constructs.
+4. For the same reason (simple ExecEngine parser), there is no type checking for the ExecEngine functions.
+This means that you must check yourself whether or not the type of atom(s) you want to insert or delete match with the source or target atom of the relation you try to (de)populate.
-3. Look at the log window to get more information on what is actually happening when the Exec-Engine executes.
+5. Look at the log window to get more information on what is actually happening when the ExecEngine executes.
 You can turn it on by clicking on the left-most icon of the icon-list that is at the right hand side in the menu bar.
 There, you turn on the 'Show log window'.
 In the log window, you can select what you do and do not see.
 Options you may want to select include 'ExecEngine', 'RuleEngine' and 'Database'.
-3. If everything else fails, read the error messages and log lines slowly and carefully, as they do provide information that may help you resolve the issue at hand.
+6. If everything else fails, read the error messages and log lines slowly and carefully, as they (sometimes unexpectedly) do provide information that may actually help you to resolve the issue at hand.

 For the time that researchers are working on this problem, you will have to live with all this.
 It makes programming of automated rules initially error-prone and time consuming, but when you get the hang of it, it gets better.
 Still, the best piece of advice we can currently give here is:
 - Keep automated rules simple.
 - Test thoroughly.

-## Running the Exec-Engine multiple times
-The ExecEngine can run itself again, which is particularly useful for fixing violations that arose from ExecEngine functions executing.
-Since all execution must terminate, a limit has been set on the maximum number of reruns that is allowed, which defaults to 10 (decimal).
+## Ways to run the ExecEngine (one or more times)
+The ExecEngine currently is a simple one.
+Whenever it executes, it evaluates the automated rules one after another.
+Whenever an automated rule produces violations, the associated violation text is executed for every such violation.

+While rules are most often evaluated in the order in which they are defined, you really should not make any assumptions about the evaluation order (nor about the order in which violations of a rule are processed).
+Hence, it may happen that the violations are processed 'out of order', resulting in violations of automated rules that could 'easily' have been fixed.

+To overcome this issue, the ExecEngine (by default) simply runs itself again, until all automated rules have no violations any more, or until the maximum amount of such reruns has been reached - this limit is set to guarantee that execution terminates.
+The default number of maximum reruns is 10 (decimal).
 You can modify this setting in `LocalSettings.php`, , by (including and/or) modifying the following texts:

      Config::set('maxRunCount', 'execEngine', 10);

-Whether or not the ExecEngine does reruns can be controlled in three ways:
+For research or debugging purposes, it may sometimes be neccesary to have further control over the manner in which the ExecEngine does.
+There are three possibilities for running the ExecEngine:

-1. Automatically, which is the default behaviour.
-This setting can be adjusted in `LocalSettings.php`, by (including and/or) modifying the following texts:
+1. Automatically.
+This is the default behaviour.
+Turning the autoRerun feature off means that the ExecEngine will always run only once when called.
+You can specify this in the file `LocalSettings.php`, by replacing the text `true` by `false` in the line that  contains the text:

      `Config::set('autoRerun', 'execEngine', true);`